MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/snippets.md

 1. Right-click the snippet name, and then select **Save as**.

-1. Enter a file name and location when prompted.
+1. When prompted, enter a file name and location.

 <!-- ====================================================================== -->